Functional-Bus-Description-Language/Specification/typst/fbdl/src/functionalities/functionalities.typ

 + status,
 + stream.

-Sections of this chapter describe available functionalities.
+Sections of this chapter describe all available functionalities.
 Functionality properties are defined in the following notation.

 *`property-name`*` expected value type (default value) {kind}`